Today, we’re going to help you choose the best smoker grill combo to suit your precise budget, needs, and desires.

 Assembly of this grill and smoker is pretty straightforward, although its weight may mean you need an able-bodied assistant.

-Build quality is of the highest standard, with everything solidly attached and latches that stay tightly sealed when closed.
+With this premium smoker grill combo the build quality is of the highest standard, with everything solidly attached and latches that stay tightly sealed when closed.

 A patented airlift hinge makes the substantial lid easy to open with just two fingers.